itx-informationssysteme/jobapplications/Documentation/Index.rst

     |release|

 :Language:
-    en
+    en, de

 :Copyright:
-    2019
+    2020

 :Author:
-    Stefanie Döll, Benjamin Jasper
+    it.x informationssysteme: Stefanie Döll, Benjamin Jasper

 :Email:
     ,

 :License:
-   This extension documentation is published under the `CC BY-NC-SA 4.0 <https://creativecommons.org/licenses/by-nc-sa/4.0/>`__ (Creative Commons) license
+   This extension documentation is published under the `GNU General Public License 3 <http://www.gnu.org/copyleft/gpl.html.>`__ (GPLv3) license

-This extension enables you to manage job postings, the application form and incoming applications.
+This extension provides you with the ability to create and manage job posting.

+People can apply on these by using the supplied application form so the referenced contact receives the application via email and/or the backend module, which features a basic application management system.

 **TYPO3**